nodejs/node/doc/api.markdown

 The `net.Stream` object associated with the connection.

 With HTTPS support, use request.connection.verifyPeer() and request.connection.getPeerCertificate() to obtain the client's authentication details.

 ## http.ServerResponse

 This object is created internally by a HTTP server--not by the user.
 It is passed as the second parameter to the `'request'` event.
-It is a writable stream.
+It is a `Writable Stream`.

 ### response.writeHead(statusCode, [reasonPhrase], [headers])